-Kolkata is one of my favourite cities in India.
-I have visited the city twice and have made such beautiful memories.
+Kolkata is one of my favourite cities in India and till now I have visited the city twice.
+Having made such beautiful memories, the city has a special place in my heart.
 The city reminds me of a slow motion movie where everyone and everything moves at its own pace.
 There are many things to do in Kolkata and it is a city that caters for all kinds of travelers.
-In this post, I am listing the 4 things that must be done during your next visit to Kolkata.
+In this post, you will find the top 4 things that must be done during your next visit to Kolkata.

 PIN for later reference

 This article may contain affiliate links, meaning if you decide to make a purchase via my links, I may earn a commission at no additional cost to you.
 For full information, please see our affiliate disclaimer here.

 - The prices mentioned in the post are valid only at the time of publication.
 Ensure to check the booking websites for up to date information and prices.

 - Opinions and views expressed solely mine and are unbiased.
 If the post is a collaboration, then they are specifically mentioned.

 - Ensure to check the relevant websites for up to date information on COVID protocols.

 - For any adventurous activities, please note that there is a risk that can be dangerous.
 Ensure to read the terms and conditions with individual agencies recommended and do them at your own risk.

 - For visas, it is best to see the embassy website for any changing rules.